The Ultimate Guide to Breast Engorgement: Causes, Relief, and Prevention for New Mums

 How Long Does Engorgement Last?

-In most cases, breast engorgement is temporary, especially in the early days of breastfeeding when your body is working to balance milk production with your baby’s needs.
+In most cases, engorgement is temporary, especially in the early days of breastfeeding when your body is working to balance milk production with your baby’s needs.
 Engorgement usually subsides within a few days as your body adapts, but there are ways to relieve it in the meantime to ensure you stay as comfortable as possible.

 Causes of Breast Engorgement